felixxwu/truly-global-state/README.md

 ## Define your store

-Configure your store using a simple object, this will also serve as the type definition for your store.
-Actions are just functions in the object where you can use `this` to modify the state.
-(Just don't use [arrow function expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) or your function will not have access to the correct `this`)
+Configure your store using a simple object, with initial values for all keys.
+Actions can also be defined, these are just functions in the object where you can use `this` to modify the state.
+If you are using [arrow function expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) you will have to use `store.state` instead, as your function will not have access to the correct `this`

 ```jsx
 // store.ts